International Nurses Day 2019

-Every year on May 12, the anniversary of Florence Nightingale's birth, International Nurses Day is celebrated around the world to acknowledge the contributions that nurses make to society.
-Springer is pleased to announce our first year supporting this significant day by providing you with essential research from our portfolio.
+In honor of the 200th birth anniversary of Florence Nightingale, WHO has declared 2020 the “Year of the Nurse and Midwife”.
+The International Council of Nurses (ICN) and the Nursing Now campaign are delighted to support this endorsement.
+Springer is pleased to announce our third year supporting this significant day by providing you with essential research from our portfolio.

-Read highlight content from featured open access journals.
+Read highlighted content from featured open access journals.

 BMC Health Services Research

 - Task shifting between physicians and nurses in acute care hospitals: cross-sectional study in nine countries

 - A cross-sectional study on workplace experience: a survey of nurses in Quebec, Canada